 “We’re determined to make healthy and organic food affordable for everyone.
 Everyone should be able to eat Whole Foods Market quality—we will lower prices without compromising Whole Foods Market’s long-held commitment to the highest standards,” Jeff Wilke, the CEO of Amazon Worldwide Consumer, said in a statement.

 That’s right.
 “Whole Paycheck” no more: You’ll now be able to buy all the organic avocados and responsibly-farmed tilapia you need without having to take out a second mortgage.
+The price cuts have so far been applied to all the bestselling grocery staples: Produce, meats, fish, and dairy items are among the newly-discounted items.

 “By working together with Amazon and integrating in several key areas, we can lower prices and double down on that mission, and reach more people with Whole Foods Market’s high-quality, natural, and organic food,” said Whole Foods CEO and co-founder John Mackey.
-“As part of our commitment to quality, we’ll continue to expand out efforts to support and promote local products and suppliers.”
+“As part of our commitment to quality, we’ll continue to expand our efforts to support and promote local products and suppliers.”

 See more Whole Foods news: